Can You Use WD40 On Bike Brakes?

 Can I Use WD40 On Bike Brakes?

-No, you cannot use the regular multi-purpose WD 40 on bike brakes.
-In fact, experts suggest that you should never use this solution on your bike brakes, and if you do, you’ll have a difficult time reviving your otherwise functioning bike.
+No, you should not use the regular multi-purpose WD 40 on bike brakes.
+In fact, experts suggest that you should never use this solution on your brakes, and if you do, you may have difficulty reviving your otherwise functioning bicycle.

-Furthermore, WD-40 will considerably diminish the effectiveness of the braking power of the pads.
-This means whenever you are out on a ride, the stopping distance will be much higher than your usual braking distance standards.
+Furthermore, WD-40 will considerably diminish the pads’ braking power effectiveness.
+This means the stopping distance will be much higher than your usual braking distance standards whenever you are out on a ride.
 This is unsafe and makes your ride prone to accidents even on a spin in your local neighborhood.

 Apart from the loss of friction and proper constriction of the brakes, a semi-greasy solution like the WD40 will also expose the brakes to further contamination.

-Depending on how much WD-40 you have sprayed on your bike brakes, you might or might not be able to save your braking system.
-Some people suggest that it’s best to replace the brakes completely, as they won’t have their previous efficiency, no matter what you do.
+Depending on how much WD-40 you have sprayed on your brakes, you might be unable to save your brake system.
+Some people suggest that it’s best to replace the brakes, as they won’t have their previous efficiency, no matter what you do.
+The choice between organic and sintered brake pads also affects your maintenance approach.

 While we agree that replacement is the best solution, there are a few ways to retrieve your bike’s brake system to full force and power.
-Keep in mind this is only possible if you have not sprayed too much of the degreaser on your brake.
+Remember that this is only possible if you have not sprayed too much of the degreaser on your brake.

 Can I Use WD40 Bike Degreaser On Bike Brakes?